gadget-inc/templates/shopify/pre-purchase-template/.github/README.md

 - Models

   - ShopifyProduct: Synchronizes and stores product data from connected Shopify stores.
-    - Fields
-      - `id`: Unique identifier for the product.
-      - `title`: Name of the product.
   - ShopifyShop: Tracks Shopify shops where the app is installed.
     - Fields
-      - `name`: Name of the Shopify store.
       - `products`: List of products available in the store.
       - `prePurchaseProduct`: Selected product for the pre-purchase upsell.

 - Frontend

-  - `App.jsx`: Handles routing for the frontend pages.
   - `index.jsx`: Displays the embedded Shopify Admin UI, allowing merchants to select a pre-purchase product.

 - Actions